kristianmandrup/masonry-rails/README.md

 $("#masonry-container").append("<div class='page'><%= escape_javascript(render(@articles)) %></div>");
 ```

-Note: You need to configure Jquery UI to use sausage.
+Note: You need to configure jQuery UI to use sausage.

 See: [railscast-endless-page](http://railscasts.com/episodes/114-endless-page-revised) for how to use endless pages with Rails using *will_paginate* gem.